hackgvl/OpenData/README.md

-As of April 2015 we have
+As of May 2015 we have:
 * For Humans, [a list of all tech organizations](http://greenville.orangecoat.net/organizations/all)
 * For Feed Readers, [RSS](http://greenville.orangecoat.net/organizations/all/feed) feeds of organization data.
 * We'll be taking ideas for simple IFTTT, Zapier to build simple tools, like [Email Notices For New Tech Orgs](http://codeforgreenville.us10.list-manage.com/subscribe?u=72f49b95543b434d24de7f27f&id=0ff96bdd44)